iamstarkov/ispeakweb/README.md

   Verify, that description contain link to your own account
 2. Say hello and introduce yourself briefly in a couple of tweets at the beginning
-3 Tell followers in a tweet about your plans for the week
+3. Tell followers in a tweet about your plans for the week
 4. If it possible, please do it in a five minutes, to be sure that your "intro" tweets will be grouped in timeline
-5. If you answer to question-mention, retweet an question
+5. If you want to answer, retweet the question first.
 6. Then write answers as ordinary tweets.
-If you want, you can include mention’s author at the end of you answers
+If you want, you can include question’s author at the end of you answers.
 7. Say goodbye and show your appreciation to followers, at the end

 #### Should I have a plan for week?

 — Tl;DR: Yes.
 Experience leads us to conclude that to have a plan is better than not to have.
-Basically, you don’t need to plan itself — you need a list of topics you want to discuss.
+Basically, you don’t need a plan itself — you need a list of topics you want to discuss.
 Planning have great positive impact on followers and authors itself.